theericzhang/eamuse-maintenance-bot/README.md

 * ❌ All eAmusement branded games are put offline for maintenance
 * ❌ Third Tuesdays from 02:00 - 07:00 JST falls on the prior Monday from 13:00 - 18:00 ET, where the Western player base remains awake
-* ❌ Some players unfortunately trips to the arcade without knowing Extended Maintenance is happening
+* ❌ Some players unfortunately make trips to the arcade without knowing Extended Maintenance is taking place

 With a predictable schedule, we can create an automated application that interfaces with the Twitter API, posting Extended Maintenance warnings prior to scheduled service.